Sypherd/lm-evaluation-harness/lm_eval/README.md

 # Overview

 This repository stores the code used for the experiments in the "Incorporating Token Usage into Prompting Strategy Evaluation" paper.
 Unfortunately, the official [LM Evaluation Harness repository](https://github.com/EleutherAI/lm-evaluation-harness) had some breaking bugs that we had to fix prior to running our experiments.
-We were unable to merge all of those fixes prior to submission and thus we provide this fork for reproducing our results.
+We were unable to merge all of those fixes prior to submission and thus provide this fork for reproducing our results.

 # Reproducing the Results